 Coratina trees produce large and rounded olives, which have an oil yield of up to 25 percent.
 The oil is generally characterized as robust and bitter and is also touted for its high level of polyphenols and other antioxidants.

-• Oliver’s Own Ogliarola Extra Virgin Olive Oil, Italy
+- Oliver’s Own Arbosana Extra Virgin Olive Oil, Spain

-Crushed in Puglia, this mild-intensity olive variety has a buttery mouthfeel with unique notes of sweet ripe fruit and green herbs with nutty and tropical flavors.
-This finishing EVOO is perfect for pasta, purees, and soft cheeses such as burrata or mozzarella.
+This Spanish estate Arbosana is delicate with mild intensity.
+This finishing EVOO is well balanced, satisfying and full bodied.
+It is perfect for pasta, purees, and soft cheeses such as burrata or mozzarella.
 Review the full lab analysis here.

 Oliver’s Own Infused Extra Virgin Olive Oils